DrakeDamon/rental_signals/README.md

 ## 🛠️ Development

-### Security Notes

-- Do not commit secrets.
-Use `.env` files locally and environment variables in CI/CD.
-- The examples in this README use placeholders for credentials.
-Replace them locally only.
-- Review `infra/aws/README.md` for secure AWS setup guidance.

 ### Adding New Data Sources
 1. Create extraction script in `scripts/`
 2. Add transformation logic to `standardize.py`
 3. Update S3 structure and IAM policies